Safety In Jamaica

 Camper Correspondence Abroad

 Our communication center acts as a constant link between the program and parents.
 Our Program Director is in constant communication with the Counselors of Animal Camp Jamaica.
 Whatever the need she is available and accessible to all the counselors and campers if needed.
-We post a daily report to our Facebook page and use Facebook as a means of keeping parents up to day with any schedule changes or fun news from the day.
+We post a daily report to our Facebook page and use Facebook as a means of keeping parents up to date with any schedule changes or fun news from the day.
 Communication plans are in place in the event of an incident or emergency.
 Parents can also stay in touch with their teens who are permitted to bring their cell phones.

 We take safety in the water very seriously.
 Campers swimming ability is evaluated on the first day of the program and any camper who is not completely comfortable in the water and classified as a strong swimmer will be required to wear a life jacket when snorkeling.
 All program staff are lifeguard certified.
 Any time campers are in the ocean or the swimming pool a lifeguard is present.
 On our morning snorkels a lifeguard is in the water with them and life saving equipment is available at all times.